Helm Charts

 helm repo update

-helm search repo nginx
+helm search repo bitnami/postgresql

-helm install store bitnami/nginx -n web --create-namespace
+helm install db bitnami/postgresql -n data --create-namespace \

-# package + push your own chart to a repo (or an OCI registry)
+# package + push your OWN chart to a repo (or an OCI registry)

 helm package mychart # -> mychart-0.1.0.tgz